EG On The Move: Beginnings

+Launch

+In May 2024, it was announced that Zuber would acquire a number of EG Group's remaining UK properties, via EG On the Move.
+A month later it was reported that Issa would step down from being co-chief executive of EG Group to focus on EG On The Move, though still maintaining his shareholding in EG Group.

+EG On The Move began with EG Group acquisition completing in November 2024, with the transaction including 32 BP, Esso and Shell forecourt sites with Spar stores, EV On the Move, the master franchise for Cinnabon, as well as fast-food franchises for Ambala, Chaiiwala, Greggs, Sbarro, Starbucks and Subway.
+The company also operates Rivington services, which once included their own EG Rivington Lodge motel for a time.
+EG On the Move also operates concessions of Cake Box.

 In July 2024, it was announced that British supermarket chain The Co-operative Group (Co-op) had signed a franchise agreement with EG On the Move.

 In September 2024, the company announced it would become a franchisee of Popeyes, opening a location in Wakefield.
 Later in the same month, it was announced that six of the seven proposed Co-ops had been opened.

-In December 2024, it was reported that the company were looking to takeover Petrogas Group, the UK arm of Irish forecourt giant Applegreen.
+In December 2024, it was reported that the company were looking to take over Petrogas Group, the UK arm of Irish forecourt giant Applegreen.
 They announced it in January 2025, Welcome Break and its business in Northern Ireland (which now trades as Welcome Break) is not part of the deal.

 In February 2025, it was announced that the operator would begin a partnership with Iceland.
 In September 2025, it was announced all Cinnabon franchises would close down, to allow the operator to focus on other opportunities.

+Expansion

+In February 2026, it was confirmed that the operator would acquire around 260 forecourts from EG Group, entering the French market.

+In May 2026, the company purchased MPK Garages Limited, which consisted of 27 forecourt sites, mostly in the Midlands.

+In July 2026, the company acquired 85 UK sites from Prax Group.
+Also in July 2026, the company's acquisition of 260 EG Group sites in France completed.